Research Sites and Groups

 E = E(R) = 1/Rk,

 where the exponent k is close to unity.
-Wentian Li (North Shore LIJ Research Institute for Medical Research) maintains a website titled
+Wentian Li maintains a website titled

 Zipf's Law